danielharrell/SumLect2015/Lost_Idea_LA.md

 defense puts
 it](http://theweek.com/articles/559681/how-save-liberal-arts-education),
 once it is "oriented
 towards the question of how to live."
-Or as Chris Nelson [has written](http://blogs.sjc.edu/christopher-nelson/2015/02/26/hiring-grads-whats-going-part-iv/):
+Or as President Nelson [has written](http://blogs.sjc.edu/christopher-nelson/2015/02/26/hiring-grads-whats-going-part-iv/):

 > The primary purpose of college---contrary to the opinion of